jship/reverse-engineering-scorm/README.md

    the browser's dev tools

    ![Auto-open DevTools for popups"](./images/auto-open-dev-tools.png)
-1. Open DevTools on the LMS page that the available modules
+1. Open DevTools on the LMS page that contains the available modules to launch
 1. Open any module (this should also pop open a DevTools instance for the module popup)
 1. In the DevTools instances for the module, navigate to the Sources
-1. Navigate to the `scorm-files/html5`/js` folder
+1. Navigate to the `scorm-files/html5/js` folder

    ![scorm-frame in Sources](./images/scorm-frame-in-sources.png)
 1. Select the `data.js` file